Rent, Debt and Repayments Advice

 If you are having difficulty paying your rent, our Income Management Advisors are here to support you.
 They can help with all sorts of issues including:

-- Claiming Housing Benefit and resolving issues with existing claims
+- Claiming Housing Benefit and Universal Credit, and resolving issues with existing claims

 - Assisting residents with requests to backdate Housing Benefit